 An article with 22 photos including repair work on the emergency spillway.

-The spillway design capacity was 160,000 cfs.
-[Video] The expense of dredging the channel and patching the spillways has already cost $100m.
+Update: The main spillway design capacity was 160,000 cfs. [see the video below] The expense of dredging the channel and patching the spillways has already cost $100m.
 They are still trying to figure out what the permanent fix would be, let alone its cost.
 The CDWR choose not to spend $0.5m to fix (grout) the spillway and $4m to line the channel of the emergency spillway with concrete when these issues were brought to their attention.
-The usage of the emergency spillway for the first time quickly caused a one-hour-notice emergency evacuation of the town at just 3,000 cfs flowing over it.
-Its design capacity was supposed to be 250,000 cfs.

 This video indicates that it broke where they did repairs in 2014.
 I'm also confused about why they are ignoring the breach over the parking lot.